Helm CONNECT simplifies managing due dates and helps put you in control of your overdue maintenance and compliance items.

 When you build a new template, the system calculates all missed copies of the template that occurred since the effective date.
 For example, if today is July 24 and you publish a new daily inspection template with an effective date of July 1, the system will immediately calculate all the missed inspections since July 1.
 If you don't want all those missed inspections to stack up, simply choose an effective date that's the same as or closer to the current date.
 Keep in mind that you'll still see only the earliest or most overdue item in your To Do list, but trust us, the other ones are there!

-You have the option to complete overdue maintenance routines, inspections, inventory counts, or forms.
-Let's say it's July, and one of your monthly inspections wasn't completed in June.
-If you perform that monthly inspection and click Finish Now, you can choose the June inspection that you missed.
-Keep in mind, however, this feature only applies to checklists and forms with schedules based on the effective date, not on the last completed date.
+You have the option to finish overdue maintenance routines, inspections, inventory counts, or forms.
+Let's say one of your checklists wasn't finished on time.
+If you complete the checklist at a later date, then click Finish Now, you can choose the period that you missed.
+Keep in mind, however, that this feature applies only to checklists and forms with schedules based on the effective date, not on the last completed date.

 Omit overdue checklists and forms